DanielCoder834/Note-taking_app_green_notes_fullstack/README.md

 This is a project where I made a full-stack note-taking application.
 Currently, the project is not online as there are some security issues I would need to extensively take care of.
 Primarily, detering HTML injection, and XSS attacks, which I am unfamilar with at the moment.
 (I will to try to find a library to help with this in the future).

+Disclaimer: The backend requires a cert and key to be generated for it to function properly.
+The .env in the backennd also needs to be filled out properly as well.

 ---

 ## Features